 The NFL Playoffs are a single-elimination tournament.
 Lose once, and you are out.
 That makes the stakes for each NFL Playoff odds all the higher.

-The odds for who will make the Playoffs come from a total of 32 teams.
+The Las Vegas odds for the NFL Playoffs come from a total of 32 teams.
 Of them, 14 will make it every year.
 Before the 2020-2021 season, only 12 teams made it.
 That makes two very lucky teams every year!